-Inés Cardó (b.1999) is a Peruvian/Spanish artist based in London.
-Her practice explores the concepts of diasporic identity and the body archive, with a special focus on the colonial legacy of the Global North in Latin America, and the embodiment of these experiences of struggle and resistance.
-She likes to observe unconscious, everyday actions among migrant communities and portray them as active forms of history subversion.
-Her work has been exhibited and included in the public programmes of the Whitechapel Gallery, South London Gallery, and La Casa Encendida, among others.
+Inés Cardó is a Peruvian/Spanish artist based in London.
+Her practice explores how the body acts as an archive to the colonial legacy of the Global North in Latin America.
+Currently, her research focuses on extractivist practices through what she refers to as ‘embodied extractivism’.
+Her work has been exhibited and included in the public programmes of the Whitechapel Gallery, South London Gallery, and Palais de Tokyo, among others.

 inescardo3@gmail.com